Image: Panorama 2017 by Andrew Williamson

 Who can apply?

-We welcome individual visual artists and makers working in array of mediums, at any stage of their careers with formal or informal training, from all backgrounds, to apply for a chance to be part of Toronto Outdoor Art Fair.
+We welcome individual visual artists and makers working in array of mediums, at any stage of their careers with formal or informal training, to apply for a chance to be part of Toronto Outdoor Art Fair.

 We offer highly discounted spaces to student artists who are currently enrolled full-time at recognized post-secondary institutions.

 We welcome artists from all over the world.
 If you are applying from outside of Canada, it is your responsibility to get the appropriate paperwork to enter Canada to sell your works.
 We do not provide invitations to artists for visa applications.
 All travel, accommodations, shipping and customs expenses are your responsibility.
 We recommend working with a licensed customs broker to import your works into Canada.